provide-salad/provide-salad/README.md

-## greetings user
+## greeting user
-it is I, provide salad. 🥗🥗🥗🥗🥗🥗🥗🥗
+it is I, provide salad.

+I'm a hobby computer programmer and I like to make things in C that will never be useful to anybody.

 - I'm currently working on ...
 - I'm currently leraning ...